 4. Information Warfare/Cyber Opposing Force (IW/Cyber OPFOR): 1st IO Command’s IW/Cyber OPFOR is tasked with providing realistic, live, virtual, and constructive replicated Nation-State, Violent Extremist, and Criminal Cyber and IW capabilities to Army units during training missions at home station, Combat Training Centers, and during Mission Command Training Program exercises.

 5. The Army Information Operations Center (AIOC): 1st IO Command’s AIOC provides the Army’s only IO focused reach back planning support, intelligence analysis, and technical assistance to deployed 1st IO CMD teams and other military units, agencies, and departments requesting support.
 No other organization in the Army provides this critical, one-of-a-kind capability focused on the information environment.

-6. Specialized IO training: 1st IO Command provides resident IO-related courses at Fort Belvoir, VA, and mobile training teams (MTT) worldwide.
+6. Specialized IO Training: 1st IO Command provides resident and mobile IO-related courses worldwide.
 Each of the courses focuses on the integration of Information Related Capabilities (IRCs).
 Training courses include: IO Capabilities, Applications and Planning Course (IOCAP); IO Fundamentals Course (IOFC); Military Deception Planners Course (MDPC); Electronic Warfare Integration Course (EWIC); and the Military Information Support Operations Integration Course (MISOIC).

 7. IO FST Mission Readiness Exercise (MRX): 1st IO CMD to hosts realistic MRXs for Active and Reserve Component Field Support Teams (FST) consisting of four or more personnel scheduled for deployment on contingency operations.